 - AVOID trans fats and high fructose corn syrup!
 If you find items in your cupboards or frig with those ingredients, if at all possible, I suggest you toss them straight into the trash.
 Start reading labels so you can avoid them.

-- DON'T FORGET YOUR OMEGA-3'S, ESPECIALLY IF YOU'RE PREGNANT OR NURSING!
-Eating more fish and taking Cod liver oil are both great sources!
+- Don't forget your OMEGA-3'S, especially if you're pregnant or nursing!
+Eating more fish and taking Cod liver oil are both great sources.
 These are very important for everyone, but especially for proper brain development in your baby and the avoidance of childhood illnesses!
-Here's one more article from Newsmax on the importance of omega-3's for pregnant Moms and children for proper brain development.
+Here's an article on the importance of omega-3's for pregnant Moms and children: proper brain development.